betaglot/betaglot/docs/encyclopedia/Beta/Metron/PraktikMetron/Overview.md

 ::: tip

-If you're looking for BetaExecutionMETRON
+If you're looking for BetaPraktikMETRON

 :::

-BetaErrors only occur during the BetaExecution
+BetaErrors only occur during the BetaPraktik

 Perfect Beta can be poorly executed